-For 39 years, the South Carolina State Housing Finance and Development Authority (hereinafter referred to as "SC State Housing") has been helping low and low-to-moderate income families, older adults, persons with disabilities, and others who are frequently underserved find quality, safe, and affordable housing.
+For 40 years, the South Carolina State Housing Finance and Development Authority (hereafter referred to as "SC State Housing") has been helping low- and low-to-moderate income families, older adults, persons with disabilities, and others who are frequently underserved with quality, safe and affordable housing.
 SC State Housing is able to do this by using its proven financial strength to sell securities to investors all over the country.
 This allows SC State Housing to make mortgage loans to home buyers to get their piece of the American Dream.
 Additionally, SC State Housing administers a number of federal and state programs providing housing opportunities where they are needed most.

-SC State Housing takes pride in knowing that it has been able to serve the State of South Carolina for almost four decades and in knowing that its work also helps the state's local economies - and not just with jobs in the construction, financial, or real estate industries.
+SC State Housing takes pride in serving the state of South Carolina and knowing that its work helps the state's local economy - as well as creates jobs in the construction, financial and real estate industries.

-SC State Housing's programs offer opportunities from rental assistance to homeownership and have made the quality of life better for tens of thousands of South Carolinians.
-But it has not accomplished all this by working alone.
-SC State Housing enjoys significant partnerships with a wide spectrum of individuals, agencies, businesses, and other affordable housing advocates - all working together to help fulfill a basic need for the citizens of South Carolina.
+Our programs offer opportunities from rental assistance to homeownership and have made the quality of life better for tens of thousands of South Carolinians.
+SC State Housing enjoys significant partnerships with a wide spectrum of individuals, agencies, businesses and other affordable housing advocates - all working together to help fulfill a basic need for the citizens of South Carolina.